Posted on

 Original Library of Pocket Games manufactured by William F. Drueke & Sons

-His pocket-sized board games were part of a series of board games and puzzles for service men, called Play-a-way.
+His pocket-sized board games were part of a series of board games and puzzles for servicemen, called Play-a-way.
 These games were available through Drueke Dealers across the country and included a wide variety of games:

 Drueke's Library of Games for the Armed Service Man.
 Courtesy of: http://www.peterspioneers.com/WRSD.htm